mousepawmedia/devdocs/network/source/tools/cpp.rst

     prevented our code from compiling.

 We'll start by installing Clang and LLVM.
-We require Clang 3.4 or later, but recommend 4.0 for all company developers.
+We require Clang 3.4 or later, but recommend 5.0 for all company developers.
 We'll be using `LLVM's official stable apt repository <http://apt.llvm.org/>`_ instead of using the older version in the default system repository.

 Below are the instructions for adding and installing from the official LLVM/Clang repository.

 ..
-IMPORTANT:: If you're using a version of Ubuntu other than 16.04, be sure to change
+IMPORTANT:: If you're using a version of Ubuntu other than 18.04, be sure to change
-    the `add-apt-repository` line to your version (instead of `xenial`).
+    the `add-apt-repository` line to your version (instead of `bionic`).

 ..  code-block:: bash

-    $ sudo add-apt-repository "deb http://apt.llvm.org/xenial/ llvm-toolchain-xenial-5.0 main"
+    $ sudo add-apt-repository "deb http://apt.llvm.org/bionic/ llvm-toolchain-bionic-5.0 main"
     $ wget -O - http://apt.llvm.org/llvm-snapshot.gpg.key|sudo apt-key add -
     $ sudo apt update
     $ sudo apt install python-lldb-5.0